-Owasanoye (2014) highlights as "high profile corruption cases crawling or gone to sleep".
+most of the unduly prolonged EFCC cases and explains what Bolaji Owasanoye (2014) highlights as "high profile corruption cases crawling or gone to sleep".

 Notwithstanding these shortcomings, the EFCC has succeeded in achieving some high profile convictions.
-According to the present chairman of the EFCC, Ibrahim Magu, the EFCC is set to achieve increased numbers of convictions under the provisions of the Administration of Criminal Justice Act, (ACJA) 2015.
-This revolutionary Act has emboldened the EFCC by removing most of the hurdles in the way of corruption prosecution.
+According to the present chairman of the EFCC, Ibrahim Magu, the EFCC is set to achieve increased numbers of under the provisions of the Administration of Criminal Justice Act, (ACJA) 2015.
+The revolutionary Act has emboldened the EFCC by removing most of the hurdles in the way of corruption prosecution.
 Most cases previously left in abeyance due to technicalities can now be resuscitated as section 15 of the ACJA, 2015 empowers the EFCC to investigate all corruption cases including, those with subsisting court injunctions.
 As a result, corruption cases with perpetual injunctions like the case of Peter Odili, the former governor of Rivers State would be re-opened (Daily Post, 17 Dec 2015).